jeffersonvivanco/C_Notes/README.md

 Use the -g option when compiling to be able to debug it later using gdb.
 If you don't have gdb, install by running -> apt install gdb.

+* The GNU development tools include a program called objdump, which can be used to examine compiled binaries. ex: objdump -D a.out | grep -A20 main.:.
+In the example, we use grep to only print out the first 20 lines after the general expression main:.
+* objdump displays the binaries in hexadecimal bytes and in assembly language.
+There are two types of assembly languages, AT&T and Intel, default is AT&T, but Intel is so much easier to read.
+To change it to Intel add -M intel to objdump.

 ## gdb notes
 Run it with -q to supress the welcome banner.